 Each individual has unique gifts, talents, and skills.
 When we bring them to the table and share them for a common purpose, it can give companies a real competitive advantage.

-1) Knowledge base
+1) Knowledge Base

-2) Internal education
+2) Internal Education

-Internal education within organizations can be highly effective compared to external training.
 Team members have shared experiences, speak a common language, and can easily identify what information would benefit others.

 Methods like presentations, workshops, and technology-focused clubs are commonly used for internal education.
 You can tailor these approaches to fit your workplace and provide incentives and rewards for employees who actively share knowledge.